-Food Technology provides students with the opportunity to investigate and design, produce, analyse and evaluate food production.
-In this unit students will be expected to implement a range of production processes accurately, consistently, responsibly, hygienically and safely.
+Food Technology provides students with the opportunity to investigate, design, produce, analyse and evaluate food production.
+In this unit, students will be expected to implement a range of production processes accurately, consistently, responsibly, hygienically and safely.
 Students will be taught to use appropriate technical language when analysing and evaluating the production of food in peer critiques and self-evaluations.
 The course is designed to prepare students for further studies in the food industry.

 This subject is a preferred prerequisite for VCE Food Technology and VCE VET Hospitality.